 The CalPLUS FHA program is another FHA-insured loan that comes with a slightly higher 30-year fixed rate, but it’s paired with the ZIP closing cost assistance.

 CalHFA Forgivable Equity Builder Loan

 The Forgivable Equity Builder Loan program gives first-time homebuyers a loan of up to 10 percent of the purchase price of the home.
 The loan is forgivable if the borrower continuously occupies the home as their primary residence for five years.
 This loan can only be used with a CalHFA first mortgage.

 CalHFA down payment assistance programs

-The MyHome Assistance Program is a deferred-payment junior loan that provides up to 3.5 percent of the purchase price or appraised value (whichever is lower) to help pay for down payment or closing costs.
-In many cases, you can combine MyHome Assistance with CalHFA’s loan programs.
+CalHFA’s MyHome Assistance Program is a deferred-payment junior loan that provides up to 3.5 percent of the purchase price or appraised value (whichever is lower) to help pay for down payment or closing costs.
+In many cases, you can combine this assistance with CalHFA’s loan programs.

 You have the lowdown on California’s assistance programs for first-time buyers, and you’re ready to get the ball rolling.
 CalHFA itself doesn’t issue loans or make application decisions.
 However, it has vetted a list of approved lenders you can reach out to.

 Generally, lenders have their own borrowing requirements, and interest rates vary.
 So, shop around with a few different lenders to ensure you’re getting the best deal.